 Academy of Management and Technology, Ratnagiri.
 Students graduating from the institute become members of the Alumni Association by filling alumni registration form.
 The Alumni Association contacts the alumni through social and electronic media to get the updates of their career progress, achievements.
 In the same way institute e magazines are mailed to alumni to convey progress of institute and alumni updates.
-The alumni have their representation in IQAC, College Development Cell (CDC), Department Advisory Board etc. This activity help in improving interactions of institute with reputed industries.
+The alumni have their representation in IQAC, College Development Cell (CDC), Department Advisory Board etc. This activity helps in improving interactions of institute with reputed industries.
+In view of bridggging the gap between university syllabus and current industrial trends alumni interactions has been made and their suggestions are incorporated in academics to enhance employability of students.
 With the establishment of the Alumni Association, the institute has set up a channel to receive funds from the alumni.
 These funds will be used for providing facilities for the students to make them well versed with the global trends in engineering.
-Alumni meet is conducted annually with an objective to interact and to get updates regarding the progress of the institute and to enhance interactions for benefit of existing students.
-Alumni are invited to give talk on recent technological growth, recent trends in their working environment.
+Alumni meet is conducted annually with an objective to interact and to get update regarding the progress of the institute and to enhance interactions for benefit of existing students.
+Alumni are invited to give talk on recent technological growth and recent trends in their working environment.
 Such interactions help in providing new era of technological education to existing students.
 Alumni collaboration help in getting permissions regarding Industrial training and vocational training.
 All above activities strengthen awareness of existing students towards outside practical life which ultimately improves employability of students of institute.